There are five Divisions in the Commission. These are

 Administration Division

 The Media and Communication Unit under the Administration Division disseminates information relating to the activities of the NHRC through the print and electronic media.
 It brings out a bilingual monthly Newsletter ‘Human Rights’.
 The Publication Unit, responsible for bringing out all the publications of the Commission, is another crucial Unit of the NHRC.
-The Annual Report, NHRC English and Hindi Journal, “Know Your Right” Series are a few of the salient publications brought out by this Unit.
+The Annual Report, NHRC English and Hindi Journal, “Know Your Rights” Series are a few of the salient publications brought out by this Unit.
 Furthermore, it looks into applications and appeals received under the Right to Information Act, 2005.